You are here

 Why should we choose you?

 A stressful question, but it is also one of the common interview questions.
 Your potential employer would like to know how you deal with stressful situations.
 Stay calm and take some time to answer.
 Then repeat some of your most important qualifications and specify their connection to the job's range of duties.
-Calmly and succinctly state that you can fulfil the requirements and take on the challenges.
+Calmly and succinctly state that you can fulfill the requirements and take on the challenges.